cjwku1209/portfolio/README.md

 # Portfolio
 Practice on MeteorJS, javascript, css and html to build a website about myself.
-Currently there is only a home page and portfolio.
+Currently it is hosted by heroku.

 ## Link to the porfolio
 https://calvinkuportfolio.herokuapp.com/